arora767287/email_semantic_cluster/README.md

 ## Methods

-In this midterm report, we have implemented and compared two distinct models designed to organize emails into coherent clusters, facilitating easier navigation and management for users based on their topical preferences.

 ### Model 1: Doc2Vec+K-means

 Given the raw text data from each of the emails of the processed Enron dataset, we decided to sample 20% of the total emails due to computational complexity related to Doc2Vec.
 Note one thing that should be mentioned is that this sampling is different from Model 2's (which sampled 80% of the total emails).
 The reason for this was that we ran into issues related to training Doc2Vec taking far too long to train to convergence if we used all the emails.
 One thing that should be noted however is that as we sample 20% which is greater than 100 / 10 =  10% of the total population of the enron dataset (by the 10% condition) this sample is generalizable to the complete population.